BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_componentsJSX.erb.md

 #### CLASS

  In comparison, components with the key word "class" are custom class components.
-The name of the class in React must be capitalized to differentiate the custom component from built-in html components and it must extend the Component class.
+The name of the class in React must be capitalized to differentiate the custom component from built-in HTML components and it must extend the Component class.
 Class components must include  and implementation of the render() method, and the included return statement can only return a single parent element.

 ~~~
  class Footer extends Component {